-Tasmanians are currently experiencing a period of relatively relaxed restrictions, however, it is important to remember that the threat of COVID-19 still remains with us.
-As we work towards a future where COVID presents less of a threat to lives and livelihoods, there are some key behaviours that will continue to help protect all Tasmanians.
+It is important to remember that the threat of COVID-19 still remains globally and for Tasmania as well.
+To help manage the ongoing risk that COVID poses, there are some key behaviours that continue to help protect all Tasmanians.

 There are 8 behaviours and actions that we should all be aware of and follow.
 These behaviours ensure that we lower the risk to our community, can continue our daily activities and are better prepared for any future challenges resulting from COVID.